AI in Cybersecurity: A Double-Edged Sword

 Janus, the Roman god with two faces, symbolizes duality – beginnings and endings, war and peace.
 In the context of cybersecurity, AI perfectly embodies this duality.
 On one hand, it’s revolutionizing how we protect data, systems, and networks.
 Conversely, it’s empowering cybercriminals with new methods to breach defenses.

 This dichotomy presents a unique challenge for cybersecurity professionals.
-The task at hand is to harness AI to fortify defenses and anticipate and counteract how it can be used maliciously.
+The task is to harness AI to fortify defenses and anticipate and counteract how it can be used maliciously.
 It’s a dynamic scenario, a chess game of sorts, where each move by one side prompts a countermove by the other.

 AI as a Shield in Cybersecurity